 Another option is to spend some time on your porch, just reading a book, or working in your yard.
 Get creative with some recipes you’ve been wanting to try!
 Take this minimalist weekend another step further, and make a rule to not turn on the TV for the weekend.
 It’s an amazing feeling, really, you should try it!
 We’d be remiss without adding the fact that a minimalist weekend dramatically reduces your carbon footprint.

-We’ve added other little rules to these weekends, often challenging ourselves to not spend any money on our minimalist weekend (including online) , not getting on social media, leaving our phones inside if we are outside, and don’t fall to the temptation of delivery food (after all, that defeats the purpose of reducing your carbon footprint)…the possibilities are limitless!
+We’ve added other little rules to these weekends, often challenging ourselves to not spend any money on our minimalist weekend (including online) , not get on social media, leave our phones inside if we are outside, and don’t fall into the temptation of delivery food (after all, that defeats the purpose of reducing your carbon footprint)…the possibilities are limitless!

 We hope you read this and opt to shut down your phone, or computer, and get back to the basics of your weekend.
 Use it to relax, rejuvenate, experience your surroundings with minimal effort, and create your own untapped adventures in a simple way that leaves you fulfilled when you get ready for your work week again on Monday.

 It’s a whole different experience when you’re on foot and not in a car.
 Your senses come alive .
 Enjoyed this post !

 Donna, we, too, think of you three often!
 Thank you so much for checking in.
 We have enjoyed the salt air and being by the sea.
 It truly has healing properties.
 This change has been one of the best decisions we have ever made.
 Please give Nelson and Bailey a hug from us, and one for you as well!
 You are truly special person and we hope to catch up again, one day soon!